NabilNaou/NabilNaou/README.md

 <h1 align="center">Hi there! 🙌🏽, I'm Nabil ‍👨🏻‍🦱 </h1>
-<h3 align="center">A final year Software Engineering student born in the Netherlands</h3>
+<h3 align="center">Im a software engineering graduate who is born, and lives in, The Netherlands.</h3>

-- 📚 I’m always striving to improve my skills and work on personal programming projects.
-I believe in being a team player and constantly working on becoming a better person.
+- 📚 I’m always trying to improve my skills and work on personal programming projects.

-- 🌱 Currently, I'm focusing on learning **React Native** and **Rust**, and I'm always open to collaborating on projects where I can continue to learn and grow as a developer.

-- 👯 I’m looking to collaborate on **anything where I can keep learning and growing**

-- 👨‍💻 All of my note-worthy projects are available at **Github**

 - 📫  If you're interested in collaborating or just want to connect, feel free to reach out to me on LinkedIn **linkedin.com/in/nabilnaou**.

 - ⚡ What languages do I speak?
-In addition to **programming**, I'm also fluent in **English** 🇺🇸 🇬🇧 and **Dutch** 🇳🇱, and have limited proficiency in **German** and **Arabic** 🇲🇦.
+I'm  fluent in **English** 🇺🇸 🇬🇧 and **Dutch** 🇳🇱, and have limited experience in **German** and **Arabic** 🇲🇦.

-- ♋ Fun facts: Outside of coding, I enjoy reading **books** on programming, psychology, self-help and fiction.
-I also enjoy collecting **perfumes**, practicing **mindfulness**, and being active through **sports** such as pilates and running.
-I am also interested in **animal rights** and **history**.
+- ♋ Fun facts: Outside of coding, I enjoy reading **books** on psychology, self-help and fiction.
+I also enjoy collecting **perfumes**, practicing **meditation**, and **sports** such as pilates and running.

-Don't hesitate to reach out to me even if it's not work-related.
-I'm always happy to connect and chat about a variety of topics.
+Don't hesitate to reach out to me even if it's not work-related!
+We can always chat.

 <h3 align="left">Connect with me:</h3>
 <p align="left">